department-of-veterans-affairs/va.gov-cms/READMES/cms-export.md

 * the new deployment instance pulls down the state and restores it
 * the editors can upload files again

+**@todo <diagram showing the deployment state backup/restoration> **

 ## Caveats

-The approach only works with a single instance and not in a multiple instance High Availability (HA) setup.
-HA is on our roadmap, however has yet to be implemented.
+1. This architecture only works with a single instance, and not in a multiple instance High Availability setup (HA) which we had not upgraded to yet anyways but have plans to do so in https://github.com/department-of-veterans-affairs/va.gov-cms/issues/1716.
+1. Content model changes require a new full export on deploy, manual process in progress with https://github.com/department-of-veterans-affairs/va.gov-cms/issues/1850 until the process is automated with https://github.com/department-of-veterans-affairs/va.gov-cms/issues/1851.

 ## Future work

-1. Work is in progress to come up with a solution to allow the CMS Export to work in a High Availability setup (HA) which we will need in the months to come so that we can scale the CMS load over multiple instances and availability zones to increase redundancy.
+1. https://github.com/department-of-veterans-affairs/va.gov-cms/issues/1716 - Work is in progress to come up with a solution to allow the CMS Export to work in a High Availability setup (HA) which we will need in the months to come so that we can scale the CMS load over multiple instances and availability zones to increase redundancy.
+This solution requires a high performance networked filesystem of which EFS is _not_ high performance.
-2. Work is in progress to decrease this deployment window to less than 5 minutes.
+1. https://github.com/department-of-veterans-affairs/va.gov-cms/issues/1713 - Work is in progress to decrease this deployment window to less than 5 minutes.
+1. https://github.com/department-of-veterans-affairs/va.gov-cms/issues/1849 - Automate the export based on content model changes by looking for changes to the [/tests/behat/drupal-spec-tool](https://github.com/department-of-veterans-affairs/va.gov-cms/tree/master/tests/behat/drupal-spec-tool) folder.
-3. The GraphQL system is still being used for a part of the build process, specifically the sidebar menus.
+1. The GraphQL system is still being used for a part of the build process, specifically the sidebar menus.
 The time for that request is minimal, 1-2 seconds.
 Moving that into the export system should be considered for maintainability and to reduce complexity, but the lift on that was not worth the 2 seconds in savings right now.